jtuchscherer/super-simple-load-generator/README.md

 upper_bound
 ```

-4. Comma separated url paths that will be appended to the base URL before making the request
+4. Comma separated url paths that will be appended to the base URL before making the request.
+Leave it empty if you only want to hit the base url

 ```
 url_paths
 ```